Sections in this article:

 How being a solo founder aligns with the core concepts of UnconstrainedTime

-It also fits the core concepts of UnconstrainedTime, which is very much what can be called conceptual art jewelry which means unique pieces created by an individual as a personal exploration relating to (and valued as) art, rather than fine jewelry which is typically created by committee, relates to mechanical design for mass-production, and is valued because of the materials it is made from (and the brand).
+It also fits the core concepts of UnconstrainedTime, which is very much what can be called conceptual art jewellery which means unique pieces created by an individual as a personal exploration relating to (and valued as) art, rather than fine jewellery which is typically created by committee, relates to mechanical design for mass-production, and is valued because of the materials it is made from (and the brand).

 Not that UnconstrainedTime is intended as a one-person brand.
 We have an open design competition, where anyone can submit their design ideas.
 If they fit our aesthetic range, we will tell the designer how to get high quality 3D renders done, and we will show the results on our website.
 We tell the designer how they can help promote their UnconstrainedTime design(s), and if they sell, the designer, of course, receives a commission.